signalbean/Transfer/README.md

 **Browser shows SSL errors?** Use `http://` not `https://`
 **Need consistent IP?** Set up a [static IP](https://junipersys.com/support/article/14695) on your device
 **Files location?** Uploaded files go to your selected shared folder

+## Planned changes

+- [ ] add an option to change the port in the settings
+- [ ] fallback to hotspot IP in the display.
+- [x] automatically update the IP when Wifi changes

 ## Contributing